 Are you career ready?
 Below are eight career competencies that you will want to develop while you are at Brookdale to be successful in your career!
-NACE (National Association of Colleges & Employers) has done a lot of research and found that the following competencies are what employers expect out of our students.
-Check out the list below and then contact our department to find out how we can help you develop these skills!
+The National Association of Colleges & Employers has determined that the following competencies are what employers expect out of our students.
+Check out the list below and then contact our department to find out how we can help you develop these skills and showcase them on your resume.

 CAREER & SELF-DEVELOPMENT: Proactively develop oneself and one’s career through continual personal and professional learning, awareness of one’s strengths and weaknesses, navigation of career opportunities, and networking to build relationships within and without one’s organization.